- Location: Nantes, France

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Each semester, students must carry 15 semester credit hours.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
-Haverford credit is given for grades of “C” or better.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
 French Majors/minors must take the majority of their courses in French at one of the Universities.
 Non-French Majors/Minors must enroll in at least two courses at one of the Universities.
 There are no English options in this program!
 Students with intermediate level French or above are expected to take courses at the University.
 Students must pre-register for a university with IES prior to departure.

 IES courses in French Language, Art History, Comparative Literature, Economics, French, History, Literature, Music, Political Science, History, International Business, Literature, Theater, Political Science, and Sociology.
 Courses are available in humanities and social and natural sciences (Biology, Biochemistry, Chemistry, Physics.
 Lab component must be arranged in advance) at the Université de Nantes, Ecole Polytechnique de l’Université de Nantes, Fine Arts courses in Drawing, Painting, Sculpture and Photography at Ecole des Beaux Arts, Audencia (Ecole Supérieure de Commerce de Nantes), and Conservatoire National de Région.